uwctri/AudioRecorder/README.md

 ## Installing

-This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/\audio_recorder_v1.0.0`) manually.
+This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/audio_recorder_v1.0.0`) manually.

 ## Configuration

 Configuration is straight forward and requires specifying an instrument to use the module on and css selectors for various functions of the recorder.
 A typical two-button configuration would involve an "Initialize" button and a "Start / Stop & Upload" button.
 The destination location supports all expected smart variables.

 ## Call Outs

+* Some end-users experience issues if they quickly toggle recording on/off due to a known race condition.
+This will be corrected in a future release.

 * Due to limitations in the js implementation of `mediaDevices.getDisplayMedia` in some browsers only chrome and chrome-derivatives are supported.
 Errors exist to inform end-users of this.